kavanabhat/Spark-Benchmarks-Setup/spark-bench-auto/README.md

 ### KMeans ###
 To execute the workload for KMeans, generate data followed by run.
 The configuration of the workload is at Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/KMeans/conf/env.sh.
-- You can edit the file to change the amount of data that gets generated.
+- You can edit the file *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/KMeans/conf/env.sh* to change the amount of data that gets generated.
 The data generated is stored in hdfs.
-- The script to generate the data is Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/KMeans/bin/gen_data.sh
+- The script to generate the data is *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/KMeans/bin/gen_data.sh*
-- You run the workload with the script Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/KMeans/bin/run.sh
+- You run the workload with the script *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/KMeans/bin/run.sh*

 ### Terasort ###

 To execute the workload for Terasort, generate data followed by run.
 The configuration of the workload is at Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/Terasort/conf/env.sh.
-- You can edit the file to change the amount of data that gets generated.
+- You can edit the file *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/Terasort/conf/env.sh* to change the amount of data that gets generated.
 The data generated is stored in hdfs.
-- The script to generate the data is Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/Terasort/bin/gen_data.sh
+- The script to generate the data is *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/Terasort/bin/gen_data.sh*
-- You can run the workload with the script Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/Terasort/bin/run.sh
+- You can run the workload with the script *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/Terasort/bin/run.sh*

 ### SQL ###
 **The SQL benchmark by default uses SparkSQL.
 If you want to use Hive then pass argument hive to the run script.
+The gen data script for this does not support generating data of different sizes.
+It merely copies a local directory *(Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/SQL/src/resources/sample_data_set)* to HDFS**

 To execute the workload for SQL, generate data followed by run.
 The configuration of the workload is at Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/SQL/conf/env.sh.
-- You can edit the file to change the amount of data that gets generated.
+- You can edit the file *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/SQL/conf/env.sh* to change the amount of data that gets generated.
 The data generated is stored in hdfs.
-- The script to generate the data is Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/SQL/bin/gen_data.sh
+- The script to generate the data is *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/SQL/bin/gen_data.sh*
-- You can run the workload with the script Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/SQL/bin/run.sh
+- You can run the workload with the script *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/SQL/bin/run.sh*
-- To run the workload using hive use Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/SQL/bin/run.sh hive
+- To run the workload using hive use *Spark-Benchmarks-Setup/spark-bench-auto/wdir/spark-bench/SQL/bin/run.sh hive*